 What signals should you be looking for?
 When do you take action?
-What are some clear, universal signs that someone is at-risk and needs treatment?
+What are some clear, universal signs that someone is at-risk and needs support?

 Early intervention can help reduce the severity of a mental illness, and in some cases, delay or prevent its development altogether.
 Mental health training and awareness are key.

 But as a first step, community-serving professionals can be on alert for symptoms, encourage open discussions, and identify where an assessment and further support may be needed.

 These are 5 of the most common signs of poor mental health.
-One symptom alone may not indicate a serious problem, but combined, they signal a call for help.
+One symptom alone may not indicate a serious problem, but combined, they signal a clear call for help.

 1. Drop in functioning at school or work